Memel, South Africa: Demography

 This part of South Africa was inhabited by the San people for thousands of years before the Bantu and European migrants arrived and it was inhabited by Bantu peoples for hundreds of years before Europeans arrived.
 When settlers of Dutch and British descent encountered the area in the nineteenth century, the year-round flow of the nearby Klip river and the plentiful game to be found in the area likely inspired their decision to establish a settlement there.
 This community gradually grew until the town of Memel was officially proclaimed in 1914.
 The character of Memel was, for most of its written history, that of a typical, isolated, agricultural community where apartheid and the Dutch Reformed Church were a dominant feature in peoples lives.
 While these are still evident today, the town has undergone a slow but sure metamorphosis since the birth of democracy in 1994.

 Within the last fifteen years Zamani has expanded rapidly.
-This explosion, initially in the form of hundreds of shacks, is the result of people no longer being satisfied with governments slow pace of the promised expansion beyond the original, apartheid boundaries of the township, and so, taking matters into their own hands, they gradually built new, small homes for themselves in the surrounding fields.
-Their direct action was successful with government hastily surveying the area and officially proclaiming, at very low cost, plots on which people could build their homes.
-A respectable minority of these shacks have been privately replaced by brick and concrete block construction.
+This expansion, initially in the form of hundreds of shacks, is the result of people no longer being satisfied with the government's slow pace of the promised expansion beyond the original, apartheid boundaries of the township, and so, taking matters into their own hands, they gradually built new, small homes for themselves in the surrounding fields.
+Their direct action was successful, with the government surveying the area and officially proclaiming, at very low cost, plots on which people could build their homes.
+A minority of these shacks have been privately replaced by brick and concrete block construction.

 Concerned philanthropists have built a model community (slated for completion early in 2015), based on some of Memel's eco-friendly developments, to show a way forward that can replace the remaining shacks.

 Since 1994 dozens of people from outside, some from overseas, have moved to Memel, with many of them seeking a healthier lifestyle than that offered by the cities and lands from where they came..
 As of 2019 this influx has slowed considerably.

 The Zimbabwean diaspora has also had a significant impact on the town of Memel, with a large number of their people settling here.

 Bangladeshis, Pakistanis and Chinese have also recently settled here, many of them being shop-keepers.

 In the census of 2001, the population of Memel consisted of 469 people living in 182 households.
 76% of the people described themselves as "White" and 24% as "Black African".
 75% spoke Afrikaans as their first language and 19% spoke Zulu.
 These figures are for the old town of Memel, which is populated mainly by inhabitants identifying as white.
 When including Zamani, the proportion of black South Africans, specifically those of the Zulus and Sotho people, form the majority in Memel-Zamani.

 Memel / Zamani is populated by considerable numbers of free roaming cattle, impacting the town's gardens, streets, roadside verges, empty plots and even the athletics track.
 Having become accustomed to their presence, the town has simply turned to fencing to keep these newcomers out of gardens and properties.